baudisgroup/AM_process2.0/README.md

 --memory: memory usage option in probe extraction.
 Generally for at most 8 threads, RAM 64GB -> 50, 96GB -> 80, 128GB -> 100.
 Default is 50.

---cleanup: logical value to determine whether to clean up intermediate files in the `plmData/` and `probeData/`.
+--cleanup: logical value to determine whether to clean up intermediate files in the `plmData/` and `probeData/` of data directory.
 Default is true.

 --undosd: a parameter for circular binary segmentation of relative copy numebr probe files (from `DNAcopy` R pcakge).
 Default is 1.